Do you want to go back to school?

 Earlier this year I decided that I would go back to school and finish my English/writing track degree.
 I was pretty apprehensive about the decision considering my age (I am 35!).

-For some reason my biggest worry was that I would be the oldest person in class.
+For some reason, my biggest worry was that I would be the oldest person in the class.

 That probably sounds silly, I know.

 My fear was that I just wouldn’t be able to keep up because I had been out of the education system for so long.
 As it turns out, going to school is kind of like riding a bike!

 It’s pretty easy to pick up where you left off.

 I am so glad I decided to dive in and finish my degree.
 It has been life changing, to say the least.

 If you think you might want to go back to school but are on the fence about it, I am going to give you 10 awesome reasons you should make the leap!